syncfusion-content/maui-docs/MAUI/Cards/Events.md

 ## Dismissing event

-The [`Dismissing`]() event fires when dismissing the card by swiping with enables `SwipeToDismiss` property.
-The argument contains the following information:
+The [`Dismissing`]() event fires when dismissing the card by swiping, with the `SwipeToDismiss` property enabled.
+The associated argument contains the following information.

 * [`DismissDirection`]() - Gets a dismissing direction of the card view.